Aravindan2006/Cryptography---19CS412-classical-techqniques/README.md

-# EX NO:02 PlayFair Cipher
+# EX NO :03 Hill Cipher

-Playfair Cipher using with different key values
+Hill Cipher using with different key values

-# AIM:
+## AIM:

-To implement a program to encrypt a plain text and decrypt a cipher text using play fair Cipher substitution technique.
+To develop a simple C program to implement Hill Cipher.

 ## DESIGN STEPS:
 ### Step 1:
-Design of PlayFair Cipher algorithnm
+Design of Hill Cipher algorithnm

 ### Step 2:
 Implementation using C or pyhton code